| Document Number: | WG14 N1269 |

 using its timeout mechanism to avoid blocking beyond the time

-specified by the xtime object xt
+specified by the xtime object xt,

-sets the stored value is_locked
+sets the stored value is_locked to true if the lock

-attempt was successful or false
+attempt was successful or false if it was not usccessful,

-and returns the stored value is_locked
+and returns the stored value is_locked.

 The member function unlocks the stored mutual exclusion object mm

-and sets the stored value is_locked
+and sets the stored value is_locked to false.
+Note that if

-is a recursive mutex unlocking
+mm is a recursive mutex unlocking

-doesn't necessarily put mm
+mm doesn't necessarily put mm into the unlocked state.

 · locked